Ten Stories That Shaped 2017

 8. ALA's Trump Statements

-Late last year, many librarians were quick to jump on an initial (and now retracted) press release by the American Library Association about being "ready to work with President-elect Trump."
+, many librarians were quick to jump on an initial (and now retracted) press release by the American Library Association about being "ready to work with President-elect Trump."
 Recent statements have taken a far more militant tone.

 7. Milo's Book Cancelled